A Localized Method for the Multi-commodity Flow Problem: Optimality Condition

-In the program above, the objective function is the sum of the integrals of the arc congested function and the integrals of the vertex height function.
-The only constraint is non-negative constraint.
-Note that there is no capacity constraint or flow conservation constraint here .
-According to the definition of the congested function \(\psi\) and the height function \(h\), if the feasible region of Expression (1) is not empty, \emph{the minimum value of the objective function is zero; otherwise it is greater than zero.}
+In the above programming, the objective function is the sum of the integrals of the edge congestion functions and the integrals of the vertex height functions.
+It should be noted that there are only non-negative constraints present and no capacity constraint or flow conservation constraint.
+According to the definitions of the congestion function denoted by \(\psi\) and the height function denoted by \(h\), the following lemma can be derived:

+\begin{lemma} The feasible region of Expression (\ref{eq1}) is not empty if and only if the minimum value of the objective function of Expression (\ref{eq5}) is zero.
+Conversely, the feasible region of Expression (\ref{eq1}) is empty if and only if the minimum value of the objective function of Expression (\ref{eq5}) is greater than zero. \end{lemma}